PlaidCloud/website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 ### Drain a Node

-If your Kubernetes cluster has multiple Nodes, you can simulate Node downtime (such as when Nodes are upgraded) by issuing a [drain](/docs/reference/generated/kubectl/kubectl-commands/#drain).
+If your PlaidCloud cluster has multiple Nodes, you can simulate Node downtime (such as when Nodes are upgraded) by issuing a [drain](/docs/reference/generated/kubectl/kubectl-commands/#drain).